nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage/nuxeo-coldstorage-faq.md

 Nuxeo Cold Storage is based on [AWS S3 Glacier Flexible Retrieval with standard retrieval option](https://aws.amazon.com/s3/storage-classes/#Flexible_Retrieval).

-The general cost principles of Cold Storage are:
+The general cost principles of cold storage are:
 - Storage is cheap
 - Retrieval is expensive
 - Anything sent to cold storage will be charged a minimum of 90 days of storage

 ### What is Moved to Cold Storage and what Remains in Regular Storage when Moving Content?

-When moving content to Cold Storage, only the main file attached to the document is sent to Cold Storage.
+When moving content to cold storage, only the main file attached to the document is sent to cold storage.

 All the rest remains in regular storage, including:
 - Other attachments in the document (e.g. anything stored in `file:files`).
 - Renditions for the main file.
-A default rendition is necessary to provide a preview for the main file (see [preview file configuration]({{page page='nuxeo-coldstorage-installation'}}#preview-file-configuration)), other renditions can be removed using logic when you move the content to save on storage space if you want to.
+[Unless you disabled that option]({{page page='nuxeo-coldstorage-installation'}}#configuration), a default rendition is necessary to provide a preview for the main file (see [preview file configuration]({{page page='nuxeo-coldstorage-installation'}}#preview-file-configuration)), other renditions can be removed using logic when you move the content to save on storage space if you want to.
 - Elasticsearch index for the document (including fulltext index for the main file) so that you can keep finding the document in search results.
 - Annotations made on the main file if you are using Nuxeo Enhanced Viewer.